 Biography:

-Compiled from sources including The New York Times, Contemporary Authors, and Broadway World
+Compiled from The New York Times, Contemporary Authors, and Broadway World

-Amy Hill Hearth (pronounced "HARTH") is a New York Times, Washington Post, USA Today, Publisher's Weekly, Wall Street Journal, and Los Angeles Times bestselling author whose work focuses on uniquely American stories and perspectives from the past.
+Amy Hill Hearth (pronounced "HARTH") is a New York Times, Washington Post, USA Today, Publisher's Weekly, Wall Street Journal, and Los Angeles Times bestselling author whose work focuses on stories and perspectives from the past that resonate today.
+Her areas of expertise include the lives and viewpoints of older Americans.
+In addition to writing eleven books, she has worked as a consultant and advisor on Broadway and for film.

 "Wherever Amy Hill Hearth turns her attention, history comes alive," wrote Peter Golden, author of Nothing Is Forgotten.